cgreene/deep-review/sections/03_categorize.md

 can be easily imagined for certain methods that operate on images, it's more challenging to figure out what an equivalent transformation would be for a patient's clinical test results.
-Consequently, it may be hard to employ adversarial training examples, not to be confused with adversarial neural networks, with other applications.
+Consequently, it may be hard to employ adversarial training examples, not to be confused with generative adversarial neural networks, with other applications.
 Finally, approaches that transfer features can also help use valuable training data most efficiently.
 Rajkomar et al. trained a deep neural network using generic images before tuning using only radiology images [@doi:10.1007/s10278-016-9914-9].
 Datasets that require many of the same types of features might be used for initial training, before fine tuning takes place with the more sparse biomedical examples.

 Methods to accomplish more with little high-quality labeled data are also being